brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 from the diagram above that
 there are two separate
 coils provided for operating the relay.
-The pick coil is designed to quickly close the relay and the "hold" coil is designed to hold it closed.
+The pick coil is designed to quickly close the relay and the "hold" coil is designed to keep it closed.
 Why two coils?
-It turns out that the pick coil is engineered to operate quickly, at the expense of higher power.
+It turns out that the pick coil was engineered to operate quickly, at the expense of higher power.
 The hold coil, on the other hand, works more slowly but consumes less power.
 The difference has to do with the type/amount of wire used to wind the coils.
 Control circuits are designed to energize the pick coil first in order to quickly close the relay, and then hand over to the hold coil to keep it closed for a longer period of time.
+This is obviously a highly refined form of electromechanical engineering.
 Importantly, one of the two coils must always be energized to keep the relay closed or else the spring will pull it open again.

 The relay parts are disaggregated in the 1620 schematics.

-This part of the schematic (page 01.82.72.1) shows two stacks of relay 3: stack 4 and stack 2.
+This part of the schematic (page 01.82.72.1) shows two stacks of relay 3: stack 4 and stack 2, but not their coils.
 Notice each stack has three connections (NC/OP/NO).
 These two stacks are electrically independent, except for the fact that **they are controlled by the same two relay coils**.

 ![Relay 1](/assets/images/relays-3.jpg)

-Other stacks of the same relay may appear on completely different pages in the schematic, which can be confusing.
+Coils and other stacks of the _same relay_ may appear on completely different pages in the schematic, which can be confusing.

 This part of the schematic (page 01.82.72.1) shows the two coils for relay 12.
 The "P" indicates the pick